a0xnirudh/docs/pages/Administration/manage_users.md

 {% include image.html file="user_management.png" alt="managing users in kurukshetra" caption="Managing users in kurukshetra" max-width=850%}

- Simply click on the tickbox next to each user to make them an admin.
+Eixisting users can be granted admin privilages by just ticking the tickbox next to the users name.

 {% include important.html content="
-While adding new administrators, be very careful.
-An administrator can also remove admin privileges from other administrators (making them a normal user) or even block them from logging into the framework again."%}
+Extensive care must be taken while adding new administrators because of the fact that an administrator also have the privilage to remove admin privileges of other administrators.%}

 ### Disable users

 Once logged in as **admin**, visit `/admin/users.php` to list all the users who has logged in (atleast once) into kurukshetra.
-You can disable a user login by simply unchecking the checkbox named **Enable?** and the framework will disable that account login until its re-enabled manually by an admin.
+Users can be denied access by simply unchecking the checkbox named **Enable?**.
+The users who have been denied access can be regiven access by an admin by reverting the same back.

 {% include tip.html content="
 By default, a new user logging into the framework is automatically enabled.
 To disable a user, an administrator has to manually disable the user login from the dashboard."%}